Sterilization is the highest

 level of disinfection.

-areas of the body they must be sterile.
+Because tattoo and piercing needles penetrate into the body they are required to be sterile.
 To maintain sterility

-everything that touches that needle before
+everything that touches that needle is a potential source of

 Sterility is a probability, not an absolute.